I wore my Fitbit on my ankle for a week - here's what happened

 1. Better step count

 Why is the step count better when you wear the device on your ankle?
 It's a good question.
-When you wear your watch on your wrist, you have to swing or move your arms in some way when you walk for the device to most accurately pick up that you're on the move.
+When you wear your watch on your wrist, you have to swing or move your arms in some way when you walk for the device to always recognise that you're on the move.
 This isn't a problem for me and I've never noticed my step count be far away from what it should be - or what my Apple Health app suggests I've done - but if your primary goal is monitoring your steps then my experience shows having the watch on your ankle does pick up more steps.

 2. Keep your wrists free

 The Fitbit Luxe was designed with style specifically in mind and I wear my Fitbit Versa 4 most days, no matter the occasion since it's relatively sleek-looking and discreet.
 I can't say the same for Fitbits across the range.
-Some of them definitely look like fitness trackers, which I find isn't a problem in day-to-day life.
-But if you're out at a social occasion and you don't fancy flexing your step count to your family or friends, wearing your Fitbit on your ankle is a great way to keep your wrists free for a slightly more fashionable timekeeper.
+Some of them look like fitness trackers, which I find isn't a problem in day-to-day life, but if you're out at a social occasion and you don't fancy flexing your step count to your family or friends, wearing your Fitbit on your ankle is a great way to keep your wrists free for a slightly more fashionable timekeeper.

 3. You can forget it's there